algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

 1. Clone this repo under a new name for your own demo.
 You can use the `main` branch that has some features turned off for easier integration

-2. Run `pnpm install` in the root directory and `pnpm start:front` to view your project on [http://localhost:3000](http://localhost:3000/)
+2. Run `pnpm install` in the root directory and `pnpm start:front` to view your project on [http://localhost:3000](http://localhost:3000/).If you get any issue at this point please go to our [Troubleshooting](#️-troubleshooting) section.

 3. Visit [src/config](./src/config/) and adjust [algoliaEnvConfig](./src/config/algoliaEnvConfig.js) to point to your own app, indices and API keys.
 If you do not need an index which is present in that file i.e. for articles, please do not remove it, just leave it as is, and you can turn off the relevant feature in the next step.